forestdb/forestdb.org/models/2025-problang-bilingualism.md

 - **L₁**, with low noise for both interpretations, correctly interprets ambiguous utterances.

-We kept everything the same with the model without noise in utterances, costs, states and interpretations.
+We kept everything the same as the model without noise in utterances, costs, states and interpretations.
 Noises are passed into `meaning function`, L₀, S₁, and L₁.

 ~~~~
 // Extended Model with Noise